 Ten of The Most Beautiful Places To See in Sicily

-Sicily is the biggest island in the central Mediterranean Sea, south of Italian Peninsula.
+Sicily is the biggest island in the central Mediterranean Sea, south of the Italian Peninsula.
 It is divided into two by the Strait of Messina.
-Their weather is characterized by rainy winters and dry, warm or hot summers which are typical for a Mediterranean climate.
-If you are planning to spend your holiday in Sicily, you can find various types of accommodation on Scent of Sicily.
-The website offers a vast catalog of holiday homes and villas in Sicily.
+Their weather is characterized by rainy winters and dry, warm, or hot summers which are typical for a Mediterranean climate.
+If you are planning to spend your holiday in Sicily, we listed some of the best activities and most beautiful places that you can include on your itinerary.

 Mount Etna is the largest active volcano in Europe.
 You can rent a car or join a group tour and go on a revitalizing hike on some of its craters, although you need to ride a cable car to reach the higher parts and after the drop-off, you can climb further to the safest part to look at the spectacular view or you can ride one of the tour trucks for a fee.
 The change in temperature warrants some kind of waterproof clothing, warm jacket, and hiking boots.